OpenVnmrJ/ovjTools/OSX.md

-# Building OpenVnmrJ on OS X
+# Building OpenVnmrJ on MacOS

-Follow these instructions for building OpenVnmrJ on OS X. If you just want to use OpenVnmrJ on OS X, just download a [release](https://github.com/OpenVnmrJ/OpenVnmrJ/releases).
+Follow these instructions for building OpenVnmrJ on MacOS.
+If you just want to use OpenVnmrJ on MacOS, just download a [release](https://github.com/OpenVnmrJ/OpenVnmrJ/releases).

 ## Download and install